chasetec/chasetec.github.io/_posts/2019-10-13-wanhao-duplicator-i3-bltouch.md

 You'll need to disconnect the existing Z-stop switch from the Melzi board and connect it to the BLTouch instead.
 The old switch will no longer be used.

 Because the BLTouch extension cable uses dupont connectors and the mainboard has jst connectors on the later revisions of the i3, I found it easiest to pull off the jst connector which should leave the pins.
-They might be some hot glue holding the connector on.
+There might be some hot glue holding the connector on.

 <img src="/assets/i3-zstop-connector.jpg" alt="Z-Stop connector" style="max-width: 100%;">